Homestead Hydro

 The Night the Pressure Gauge Hit Zero: My 4-Month Quest for a Backup Plan That Actually Works

 If you're tired of lying awake wondering if your well pump is about to quit, you need a backup plan that doesn't involve hauling five-gallon buckets from the creek in the dark.
 I highly recommend checking out the SmartWaterBox before the next freeze hits; it’s been the only thing that actually gave me my sleep back.
+It’s the hero of our current setup, and frankly, the reason I haven't moved back to a Portland apartment yet.

 The 18-Week Descent into Water Anxiety

-On November 28, 2025, we had our first real frost.
+By late November, we had our first real frost.
 I woke up to find my zip-tied masterpiece had turned into a giant, useless popsicle.
 The pipes to the garden were frozen, and the chickens were looking at me like I’d personally betrayed them by not providing liquid water.
 It was a wake-up call.
 If the well went down now, we were in serious trouble.
 I realized my 'system' was just a collection of plastic things that didn't talk to each other.

 The Math of a Homesteading Panic